Bonds not possible unless IMF plan revived

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: With depletion of foreign exchange reserves by $500 million just in the last 15 days, the Ministry of Finance high-ups have conveyed to top guns of the government that issuance of Euro/Sukuk bonds might not be possible or prove more expensive without revival of stalled $6 billion IMF programme.
+ISLAMABAD: With depletion of foreign exchange reserves by $500 million just in last 15 days, Ministry of Finance high-ups have conveyed to top guns of the government that issuance of Euro/Sukuk bonds might not be possible or prove more expansive without revival of stalled $6 billion IMF programme.

-The depletion of foreign exchange reserves have rung alarm bells in the Q-Block (Finance Ministry) at the Federal Secretariat as virtual technical level talks with the IMF were underway for revival of the stalled programme.
-Without reviving the IMF programme, the pace of depletion of foreign exchange reserves might get more momentum, keeping in view the future debt requirements, especially in the second half of the current fiscal year 2020-21, said the official.
+The depletion of foreign exchange reserves have rung alarm bells in the Q-Block (Finance Ministry) at Federal Secretariat as virtual technical level talks with the IMF were underway for revival of stalled programme.
+Without reviving the IMF programme, the pace of depletion of foreign exchange reserves might get more momentum keeping in view the future debt requirements especially in the second half of the current fiscal year 2020-21, said the official.

-The Ministry of Finance is making arrangements to launch Eurobond/Sukuk bond to generate $2 billion during the second half of the current fiscal year.
+Ministry of Finance is making arrangements to launch Eurobond/Sukuk bond to generate $2 billion during the second half of the current fiscal year.
 The government has sought application for selection of financial advisers with the intention to go into the market with accomplishing of transaction after December 2020.
 The government considers that it can accomplish this task in Jan-Feb of 2021.
-“At the moment, there is appropriate time to launch both these bonds in international market,” said the official sources.
+“At the moment there is appropriate time to launch both these bonds in international market” said the official sources.

+The government also plans to launch Panda Bond to attract investments into bonds from Chinese market in order to generate $200 to $500 million as first tranche.

 The IMF programme of $6 billion under EFF had turned into stalled mode after outbreak of COVID-19 pandemic; however, the IMF had approved $1.4 billion for extending support to Pakistan under Rapid Financing Instrument (RFI).
 The ongoing IMF programme of $6 billion was stalled as the ground realities on macroeconomic front changed massively.